Types of Ceramic Treatments and how to Choose

 Can ceramic crack?

-Ceramic is a very hard material, but it can crack or chip under strong impact.
-Those with habits of grinding or clenching teeth should be cautious.
-We propose measures such as wearing a mouthguard during sleep, so please consult us.
+Ceramic is an extremely hard material, but it can crack or chip if subjected to a strong impact.
+In particular, those who have a habit of grinding or clenching their teeth need to be careful.
+In such cases, we will propose countermeasures such as wearing a mouthguard while sleeping, so please feel free to consult us.

 What is the difference from white fillings covered by insurance?

-White fillings used in insurance treatments are made of a plastic material called composite resin.
-Composite resin has lower strength compared to ceramic and is prone to discoloration and wear over time.
-It also absorbs water, making it prone to staining and increasing the risk of cavity recurrence.
-On the other hand, ceramic is strong, resistant to discoloration and wear, and less prone to staining, offering superior aesthetics, durability, and functionality.
+The white fillings used in insurance-covered treatments are a plastic material called composite resin.
+Composite resin has lower strength compared to ceramic and has the disadvantage of being prone to discoloration and wear over time.
+Furthermore, because it is absorbent, it stains easily and carries a higher risk of recurrent cavities.

 View Other Treatment Options